You may also be interested in

 Child marriage and female circumcision are linked practices that are prevalent in Sub-Saharan Afr

 This report is the first of three resulting from a sub-study conducted by Young Lives in four com

 Alula is a social anthropologist and joined Young Lives as Ethiopia Country Director in 2009.
 His role involves coordinating Young Lives research work in Ethiopia and leading on topics including urban relocation, child work, early marriage and violence against children.

 Alula is a graduate of Oxford University and has an MA and PhD in Social Anthropology from Manchester University, and has taught at Addis Ababa University.
 He worked in the Wellbeing in Developing Countries project at the University of Bath, and is also a lead researcher for WIDE, a longitudinal study of community change in rural Ethiopia.

 His research interests include migration and displacement, poverty and well-being, community change; food security and social protection, and children and youth development.
 He has been involved in policy dialogue on child marriage and FGM, early childhood and youth development.
-Alula is a founding member of the Child Research and Practice Forum, Board member of the Ethiopian Society of Sociologists, Social Workers and Anthropologists, and Board Chairman of Tesfa Social and Development Association.
+Alula is a founding member of the Child Research and Practice Forum, Board member of the Ethiopian Society of Sociologists, Social Workers and Anthropologists, and Board Chair of the Forum for Social Studies.